 Going to Hersheypark in the winter is a lot of fun!
 Just make sure to bundle up.
 As long as we were dressed properly with layers, coats, hats, and gloves, we were fine!
 I even forgot my coat at home, but I had enough layers to keep me warm.
 And well, I also bought hot chocolate a lot in the park, I even upgraded to the kind with chocolate shavings and whipped cream, because it’s the holidays for crying out loud!

 Go during the week if you can.
-Although Hersheypark Christmas Candylane has shorter hours during the weeknight, we rode everything we wanted with barely any lines.
+Although Hersheypark Christmas Candylane has shorter hours during the weeknights, we rode everything we wanted with barely any lines.
 A bunch of the roller coasters aren’t operational, but there was plenty for my thrill ride lovers to enjoy as well as for my littles to enjoy.
 It also warmed my heart to see the bigger kids ride with their younger sisters and have a ball doing it.
 We could all stay together, because the lines were so short.

 In addition to the rides and holiday treats, be prepared for holiday lights!!
 The park was decorated with lights and holiday decor and really put us in the festive mood.
 Holiday music filled the air and my kids found some Hershey characters to take pictures with.
 We also found Santa Claus!
+Here’s more of what you can expect during Christmas Candylane at Hersheypark in 2019.

 We shut the park down and were probably one of the last families to leave at 9:30 p.m.
 Then we decided to continue the fun over at the Hershey Sweet Lights.